-Diminutive outside left Cripsey was born in Hull and joined the Tigers in November 1951 from local amateur side Hull Brunswick, having completed his National Service.
-He made his City debut a year later and for three seasons he struggled to establish himself as a first team regular ahead of experienced wingers Eddie Burbanks and Brian Bulless.
-In 1955/56 Cripsey finally became a regular pick and he maintained that status for three years, scoring half a dozen goals in each of his last two seasons.
+Diminutive outside left Brian Samuel Cripsey was born in Hull and joined the Tigers in November 1951 from local amateur side Hull Brunswick, having completed his National Service.
+He made his City debut a year later and for three seasons he struggled to establish himself as a first team regular ahead of experienced wingers Eddie Burbanks and Brian Bulless, although he did score his first City goal during that period, against Lincoln City on Boxing Day 1953.
+In the 1955/56 season Cripsey finally became a regular pick, coincidentally the season that City were relegated from the Second Division, and he maintained that status for two further years as the Tigers fought in the upper reaches of Division Three North.
+Brian’s best season in front of goal came in the 1957/58 season when he struck eight times, but by the start of the 1958/59 season, in which the Tigers would finally win promotion back to the Second Division, Cripsey was a peripheral figure and he left the club in September 1958.

-Early in 1958/59 Cripsey was lured away from his local club, joining North Wales side Wrexham.
-He spent two seasons at the Racecourse Ground but failed to make his mark, making only 27 league starts for the Robins.
+In September 1958 Cripsey was lured away from his local club, joining North Wales based Division Three side Wrexham.
+He spent two seasons at the Racecourse Ground but failed to make his mark, making only 27 senior starts for the Robins and scoring three goals.
 In July 1960 he headed back to the East Riding and signed for Bridlington Town.
 Subsequent spells at Bridlington Trinity and Goole Town preceded Cripsey emigrating to New Zealand, where he played for North Shore United and had a second career as a laboratory technician.

 Date/Place of Birth: 26 June 1931, Hull